EugenMayer/officeconverter/README.md

 CI based on tags

+### Upgrade

+To upgrade libreoffice or the jodconverter runtime

+ - see available releases under https://github.com/jodconverter/docker-image-jodconverter-runtime
+ - create pr and adjust docker-pr.yml and docker-publish.yml `BASE_IMAGE_VERSION` to match your version
+ - merge PR if tests run successfully

 ## Configuration

 You can configure the docker images by mounting `/etc/app/application.yml` and put whatever you like into them.